couchbaselabs/sdk-rfcs/rfc/0059-sdk3-foundation.md

 ### Global vs Local Scope

-The structure of the API follows the natural path that a developer will encounter as they “dot operator” navigate using their IDE and it’s “intellisense” equivalent.
+The structure of the API follows the natural path that a developer will encounter as they "dot operator" navigate using their IDE and it's "intellisense" equivalent.
 This structure also follows the Couchbase resource boundaries defined by their cluster configuration.
 It also defines a means of building operations with repeatable defaults.
 In general, the pattern is to apply global attributes or settings on the resource and then overwrite them with finer detail on the more specific resource.
 Cluster level settings affect all buckets, all collections and finally all operations, however at the operation level these settings can be overridden with new value and then it will apply from that point on.

 For example, assume Timeout properties defined on different services in a cluster.
 This will apply to all resources under that cluster object: buckets, collections and operations.If this needs to be overridden for a single operation, then it can be and will only affect that one operation.

 Note that a property may exist at all levels or may be constrained at a resource boundary or operation.
 For example, a CAS value is specific to the operation level only, while kvTimeout or queryTimeout may be different on throughout the chain.

-Finally, some operations against Couchbase Server can be either “global” in that they can be done on the Cluster level or “local” in they can be done on Buckets and Collections level.
+Finally, some operations against Couchbase Server can be either "global" in that they can be done on the Cluster level or "local" in they can be done on Buckets and Collections level.

 ## Core API

-The core API revolves around using a “builder” pattern to associate zero or more parameters with a single operation while allowing operations to be reusable to minimize redundancy.
+The core API revolves around using a "builder" pattern to associate zero or more parameters with a single operation while allowing operations to be reusable to minimize redundancy.
 Required parameters are always on the left hand-side, while optional parameters will be on the right.
 The method name is a verb that explicitly defines what the action (Insert, Query, etc) will be on the resource (bucket or collection).

 ### Key/Value API using the Bucket and Collection